-Norilsk is a city of extreme cold and extreme pollution, yet 177,000 people have still chosen to live here.
+Norilsk is a Russian city of extreme cold and extreme pollution, yet 177,000 people have still choose to live there.

 The Siberian city of Norilsk is one of the Northernmost habited cities in the world, located even above the Arctic Circle.
 But Norilsk is anything but a winter wonderland — it's Russia's most polluted city.
 It's an isolated place, restricted from tourists, and built on the ruins of a forced labor camp.